 You will be pleasantly surprised in trying to spot the quirkiest cow references all over town.
 Hit the trails, visit neighborhoods, etc. but whatever you do, make sure you enjoy this unique city.

 Unlike other cities where the fog comes from pollution, Vancouver, British Columbia, is foggy thanks to a natural aspect of the city’s weather.
-The city has insanely foggy mornings and winters, and it is infamous for being wet.
+Vancouver is most rainy city in canada. it has insanely foggy mornings and winters, and it is infamous for being wet.
 Precipitation is in abundance with a healthy 1200mm annually, with some places in the city experiencing an eye-watering 1600mm.
 However, this is no match for the 2500mm experienced in areas close to the Strait of Georgia.

 The weather of this city is influenced by immense cloud cover that overcasts the city.
 This comes with many advantages.
 For example, it is one of the largest cities with mild winters.
 Heavy snow cover is rare, with typical snowfalls often reaching maximums of 10cm.
 The summers are also cool as the winters are mild.
 Maximum temperatures in summer range from 68 °F to 73 °F (20 °C to 23 °C).
 The overcast is so intense in Vancouver Island that summer temperatures range between 64 °F to 66 °F (18 °C to 19 °C).